On the Ritual Slaughter of Animals

 My grandfather asked (the Prophet), "We hope (or are afraid) that we may meet the enemy tomorrow and we have no knives.
 Can we slaughter our animals with canes?"

 Why would God's Messenger insist that an animal "bleed profusely" for its meat to be lawful to eat?
-For that, we have to look at an answer given by the Prophet's personal scribe, Zayd ibn Thabit.
+For that, we have to look at an answer given by a companion of the Prophet.

 Malik was asked about a sheep which fell down and injured itself badly and then its master reached it and slaughtered it.
 Blood flowed from it but it did not move.